TaoLinBoys/RubbishCube/readme.md

 Adjusted colors of cube to identify with the original cube.
 Created buttons for each rotation.
 Started thinking about rubiks cube solving algorithm.

+5/27/2016- Created buttons so that it rotates the closestface.
+They are not working.